Terell Thomas: Crewe Alexandra

 On 12 August 2021, Thomas signed a 12-month contract at League One side Crewe Alexandra, replacing Crewe signing Tommie Hoban after he had announced his surprise retirement from professional football.
 Thomas made his Crewe debut on 17 August 2021 in a 1–0 defeat at Oxford United, conceding the penalty that gave the home side victory.
 On 31 January 2022, after Thomas had made 19 appearances, it was announced that his contract had been terminated by mutual consent.

 Reading

 On 24 March 2022, Thomas joined Reading on a deal until the end of the season after impressing on trial.
 On 20 May 2022, Reading confirmed that Thomas would leave the club upon the expiration of his contract.

 Return to Charlton Athletic

 On 7 September 2022, Thomas returned to Charlton Athletic on a one-year deal.

 On 28 June 2023, it was reported that Thomas had signed a new one-year contract with Charlton ahead of the 2023–24 season.

 On 3 May 2024, it was confirmed that Thomas would leave Charlton Athletic when his contract expired.

 Carlisle United

 On 17 June 2024, Thomas joined Carlisle United on a free transfer, signing a two-year deal.
+He became a regular, even through a injury hit spell.
+He left at the end of his contract in the summer of 2026.